-What is the recommended daily intake of Benecol® Spreads?
+What is the recommended daily intake of Benecol® Products?

-Each serving of Benecol® Spread contains 0.5 grams of plant stanol (0.85 grams of plant stanol ester).
 The FDA states that a daily total intake of 2 grams from phytosterol-containing foods when eaten with a meal or a snack, as part of a diet low in saturated fat and cholesterol, may reduce the risk of heart disease.
+Each serving of Benecol® Buttery Spread contains 0.5 grams of plant stanols (0.85 grams of plant stanol ester).
+Each daily serving of Benecol® Soft Chews (total of 4 chews) contains 2 grams of plant stanols.

-Is there any evidence that Benecol® spreads promote healthy cholesterol levels?
+Is there any evidence that Benecol® Products promote healthy cholesterol levels?

 Over 70 published clinical studies have proven the benefits of consuming plant stanols for reducing serum LDL and total cholesterol levels.

-Do Benecol® Spreads need FDA approval or review?
+Do Benecol® Products need FDA approval or review?

-The FDA has authorized use of a health claim stating that "Foods containing 0.5 grams or more of plant stanol for a daily intake of at least 2 grams, when eaten with a meal or a snack, may reduce the risk of heart disease as part of a diet low in saturated fat and cholesterol."
-Each serving of Benecol® Spread contains 0.5 grams of plant stanols and can help you meet the recommended 2 grams of plant stanols per day.
+The FDA has authorized use of a health claim stating that "Foods containing at least 0.5g per serving of plant stanols eaten with meals or snacks for a daily total intake of 2g as part of a diet low in saturated fat and cholesterol, may reduce blood total cholesterol and the risk of heart disease."
+Each serving of Benecol® Spread contains 0.5 grams of plant stanols, and each daily serving of Benecol® Soft Chews (4 chews total) contains 2 grams of plan stanols, both of which can help you meet the recommended 2 grams of plant stanols per day.

 What are plant stanol esters?

-Plant stanol esters, the unique dietary ingredient in Benecol® Spreads, are made from naturally occurring oils found in plants such as soy and even pine trees.
+Plant stanol esters, the unique dietary ingredient in Benecol® Products, are made from naturally occurring oils found in plants such as soybean plants, and even pine trees.

 How do plant stanol esters work in the body?